HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

     5. Perform a Helm upgrade to apply your changes.

+    6. Delete the Leap pod using the following command:

+        ```
+        kubectl -n <namespace> delete pod <leap-pod-name>
+        ```

-    6. Delete the Leap pod with `kubectl -n <namespace> delete pod <leap-pod-name>`.
-Since Leap was instealled with a Helm chart, a new pod will be created automatically.
+        Since Leap was installed with a Helm chart, a new pod will be created automatically.
 Afterwards, accessing Leap should redirect you to authenticate using your OIDC IdP.

         For example, the following screenshot shows an authentication page accessed using Keycloak: